rishabAB/appointment-booking/README.md

 Ngrok for exposing local servers to the internet.

-Twilio Account for handling IVR and phone call interactions.

 Google Cloud Platform (GCP) Account for Dialogflow integration.

 A Mobile Plan that allows calling US numbers.